-In September 2013, the Court of Justice of the European Union (CJEU) upheld the European Commission's decision finding Dow Chemical Company's (Dow) and El du Pont de Nemours jointly and severally liable for their fifty-fifty JV's (DuPont Dow Elastomers LLC (DDE)) participation in the chloroprene rubber cartel.
-To establish that Dow and El du Pont de Nemours actually exercised decisive influence over DDE's commercial conduct, the Commission relied, among other things, upon:
+In September 2013, the CJEU upheld the European Commission’s decision finding Dow Chemical Company’s (Dow) and El du Pont de Nemours jointly and severally liable for their 50-50 JV’s (DuPont Dow Elastomers LLC (DDE)) participation in the chloroprene rubber cartel.10 To establish that Dow and El du Pont de Nemours actually exercised decisive influence over DDE’s commercial conduct, the Commission relied, among other things, upon:

-- the parent companies' representation (fifty-fifty) on the Members' Committee, which was formed to supervise the business of DDE and could appoint the board members and officers of DDE;
+- the parent companies’ representation (50-50) on the Members’ Committee, which was formed to supervise the business of DDE and could appoint the board members and officers of DDE;

 - the fact that the Members’ Committee appointed senior people from the parent companies to top management posts within the JV;